simonas-kulakauskas/react-todo-list/README.md

 ## Features
 - [x] Rendering a list from a data file.
 - [x] Adding items to a (temporary) list -- (doesn't save after refresh).
-- [ ] Ability to strike out/check items on list that are complete.
+- [x] Ability to strike out/check items on list that are complete.
-- [ ] Save list locally through cookies or otherwise.
+- [x] Save list locally through cookies or otherwise.
-- [ ] Delete list items with double clicks.
+- [ ] Delete list items with dedicated button.

 ## Framework/Stack